Currently, I'm most active on 6M meteor scatter and Es using:

 Hy-Gain TH-7DX (20, 15, 10 meters) and Cushcraft A505S (6 meters) atop Hy-Gain HG-54HD tower

-My science teacher, Mr. Krause, must have mentioned ham radio at some point, because I soon found myself looking for some ex-neighbor kids, who, I was told, had "this ham radio setup" at their house.
-Their mother pointed me up some narrow stairs to the attic, where I found two of the Fitzpatrick brothers fiddling with what was probably some military surplus and homebrew stuff.
-Through them, I met Gene, K6YIS, one of their neighbors.
-Gene had weekly skeds on 20 meters with his Dad in Long Beach, and he invited me over to sit in one morning.
-I sat down in the shack where Gene was talking with his Dad, Curt, K6SBI, and marveled at the "big" Johnson Viking Ranger with Hallicrafters SX-99 receiver and chrome D-104 lollipop.
-He had a Hallicrafters SX-99 receiver.
-After a couple of weeks of this, he talked me into getting on the mic and talking to Curt myself.
-This became a regular thing, and I was hooked, even though mic-fright was a big problem in the beginning.
+My 9th grade science teacher, Mr. Ralph Krause, must have mentioned ham radio at some point, because I soon found myself looking for some ex-neighbor kids, who, I was told, had "this ham radio setup" at their house.
+Their mother pointed me up some narrow stairs to the attic, where I found two of the Fitzpatrick brothers fiddling with what was probably some military surplus and homebrew gear.
+Through them, I met Gene Knight, K6YIS, one of their neighbors.
+Gene had weekly skeds on 20 meters with his Dad in Long Beach.
+He invited me over to sit in one Saturday morning.
+I sat down in the shack where Gene was talking with his Dad, Curt, K6SBI, and marveled at the "big" Johnson Viking Ranger with Hallicrafters SX-99 receiver and chrome D-104 lollipop mic.
+After a couple of weeks of this, he handed me the mic and "made me" talk to Curt myself.
+This became a regular thing, and I was hooked, even though mic-fright was a huge problem in the beginning.

 Now back to where I left off in my radio history. . .